 offers learning modules, training kits, practical strategies, and videos for early childhood providers and families.

-TATS Talks with Professionals about Inclusion Practices – The Integrated Therapy Model – What is integrated therapy?
+TATS Talks to Professionals – Integrated Therapy Model What is integrated therapy?
 Why should we use it?
 Where does it happen?
 This TATS Talks describes the key elements of the integrated therapy model used in a Pre-K classroom and the roles of the teacher, therapist, family, and administrator in providing IEP-based instruction and therapy during regular classroom activities and routines.
 A companion training is being developed to go along with this TATS Talks to support therapists and teachers in this inclusive practice.

 TATS & FIN Talk with Instructional Staff about Universal Design for Learning in Pre-K Inclusive Environments